 Lutheran students are reminded that all candidates for ordination in the Evangelical Lutheran Church in America must register with their synod’s candidacy committee.
 Candidates are expected to affiliate with a Lutheran seminary and to plan a yearlong, full-time internship as part of their seminary career.
 Arrangements for internships are made through the Lutheran seminary with which the candidate is affiliated; arrangements for field placements in Lutheran churches are made through the Office of Supervised Ministries.

 Candidates for ordination enrolled at non-Lutheran seminaries are normally required to spend a year in residence at a Lutheran seminary.
 Candidates often meet this requirement by spending a fourth year at a Lutheran seminary after completing their program of study at Yale.
-Alternately, YDS has established a partnership with the Eastern Cluster of Lutheran Seminaries (Lutheran Theological Seminary at Philadelphia, Lutheran Theological Seminary at Gettysburg, and Lutheran Theological Southern Seminary) that permits students enrolled at Yale to take up to two terms at an Eastern Cluster school as part of their Yale program.

 The Lutheran Studies Program at Yale is designed to support candidates for ordination in the Evangelical Lutheran Church in America.
 The program has two components: activities supporting formation for ministry and a course of studies adopted by the Oversight Committee.
 Those participating in the formation for ministry component qualify for a Certificate in Lutheran Studies.
 Those participating in both components qualify for the Diploma in Lutheran Studies.
 For information about the program, contact Timothy Keyl, lecturer in ministerial formation.